 I see therapy as a way to promote self-awareness, growth, and change in a safe and comfortable environment.
 It’s an amazing investment that you are making in yourself to live a happier and more fulfilling life!
-It is not a place to simply vent about life problems, but instead figure out how and why you are affected by your life problems and what you can do about it, and for us to work together to heal some of the pains that you are carrying with you.
+It is not a place to simply vent about life problems, but instead figure out how and why you are affected by your life problems, what you can do about it, and for us to work together to heal some of the pains that you are carrying with you.

 I also believe “therapy” is what takes place outside of the session and I work with my clients on identifying skills they can practice in between our meetings, “therapy homework”, as the implementation of the skills is where change happens.
 At the end of the day, the change that happens in your day to day life is much more important than what we discuss one hour per week in the office.